-- the budget documentation as set out in Schedule A (version 6.4.1) of the Municipal Budget and Reporting Regulations, including the main Tables (A1 A10) and ALL the supporting tables (SA1 SA38) in both printed and electronic formats (the Excel schedules); - the Service Delivery and Budget Implementation Plan in both printed and electronic format; - the Integrated Development Plan; - the Council Resolution; - the signed Quality Certificate as prescribed in the Municipal Budget and Reporting Regulations; and - the Budget Locking Certificate as signed by the accounting officer.
+- the budget documentation as set out in Schedule A (version 6.4.1) of the Municipal Budget and Reporting Regulations, including the main Tables (A1 A10) and ALL the supporting tables (SA1 SA38) in both printed and electronic formats (the Excel schedules); the Draft Service Delivery and Budget Implementation Plan in both printed and electronic format; - the Draft Integrated Development Plan; - The Council Resolution; - the signed Quality Certificate as prescribed in the Municipal Budget and Reporting Regulations; and - the Budget Locking Certificate as signed by the accounting officer.

-All municipalities must do a funding compliance assessment of their 2020/21 budgets in accordance with the guidance given in MFMA Circular 80 and the Municipal Standard Chart of Accounts

-Regulations, GN 312 of 2014, before tabling their budget, and where necessary revise their budget submissions to comply with a properly funded budget.
+All municipalities must do a funding compliance assessment of their 2020/21 budgets in accordance with the guidance given in MFMA Circular 80 and the Municipal Standard Chart of Accounts Regulations, GN 312 of 2014, before tabling their budget, and where necessary revise their budget submissions to comply with a properly funded budget.

-The deadline for tabling a budget before Council is 31 May 2020 as per Section (16)2 of the MFMA however based on extension provided as a result of the lockdown the deadline is before 30 June 2020.
+The deadline for tabling a draft budget before Council is 31 March 2020 as per Section (16)2 of the MFMA.
 The deadline for the submission to National Treasury, MEC, DLG, AG and SALGA of approved budgets is ten working days after Council approves the annual budget.
+Operating Income